Skip to main content

 • Global Address List: This is a directory of everyone at Cornell.

 In the standard configuration, when you type in the ToCc or Bcc field, Outlook will begin to search for a match.
-It will check the Auto-complete information first.
-Then it will search through your contact list, and finally it will search the Global Address List.
+It will check the auto-complete information first.
+Then it will search through your Contacts list, and finally it will search the Global Address List.
 It will display a list of possible matches.
 Click the one you want.

 Outlook will auto-complete NetIDs unless the person you're looking for uses a Cornell Optional Email Alias (like phil.schmertz@cornell.edu) instead of their NetID@cornell.edu address.
 People using alias addresses will only auto-complete when you type the beginning of their alias address.